Creatures of Eden

 | Threats | Weather, habitat loss |

 Bees connect plants across the landscape.
 Following a bee reveals the hidden network of pollination.
+They return to their hive, communicate food sources, and work tirelessly for the colony's survival.

 | Aspect | Characteristics |